“My religion is very simple. My religion is kindness.”

 As for my other sundry ramblings, well, you can blame the weekend philosopher in me.
 Can’t help that very much I’m afraid.

 When I am not dawdling away online or in a big book I am usually out for a walk, scavenging the thrift shop, in attendance at an orchestral/chamber/solo concert or recital, at a museum, volunteering with Baha’is and with other social advocacy groups, organizations and communities.
 Networking, making connections (online and off) and refining my “brand” while simultaneously re-orienting every aspect of my life in accordance with the sacred obligation to serve others has been something of a full-time job for me lately.
-Oh yeah, I wrote a poetry book a couple of years ago and currently working on getting it republished under a cool label a good friend of mine just started.
-Feel free to check it out (it’s featured somewhere on this site).
-Anything else you’d like to know, feel free to ask any time.
+Oh yeah, and I’m pretty stoked to announce that my debut book of poems, In Search of Moonlit Crevices (2016), is currently getting republished under a cool new independent author collective a good friend of mine just started last year, Dawnbreaker Press.
+Feel free to check out my author bio as well, which is essentially a masterfully-condensed version of the autobiography you’ve just waded through here.
+Congrats.
+You made it.
+‘Tis all for now.